tuhinucpt/DDH_EOS/README.md

 probabilities $P(R|M)$.
 We have also included DDBu1 that has a slightly lower $R_{1.4}$ than the upper limit but lies completely inside the 90\% CI for the conditional probabilities $P(R|M)$.

-We also release our entire sets of 15K NS matter EOS.
-All the EOSs are for NS core and starting baryon density is 0.04 fm$^{-3}$.
+<!We also release our entire sets of 15K NS matter EOS.
+All the EOSs are for NS core and starting
+baryon density is 0.04 fm$^{-3}$.
 Once has to chose their own crust EOS for the calculation of star properties.
-The uncertainty in star properties for the choice of different crust has been discussed in Section 2.1 of the manuscript (arxiv: 2201.12552).
+The uncertainty in star properties for the choice of different crust has been discussed in Section 2.1 of the manuscript (arxiv: 2201.12552).>

 # Citation
 @article{Malik:2022zol,